-I always sear these BBQ wings first, but to be honest you could probably skip that step if you don't feel like foolin' with it.
-I think the searing helps to keep 'em tender and hold 'em together too, but to be honest, I've never done them without searing so who knows!
+I like to sear these BBQ wings first just because wings tend to completely fall apart in the slow cooker, but to be honest you could probably skip that step if you don't feel like foolin' with it.
+I think the searing helps to give them color and keep them tender while binding them together, but to be honest, I've never done them without searing so who knows!

 Meanwhile, whisk together the barbecue sauce, chili sauce, honey and Cajun seasoning in the crockpot, and turn it on high.
 As the first batch of seared wings finishes, add them to the crockpot and stir to coat.
 Cover the crockpot and finish searing the rest of the chicken wings.
 Add them to the crockpot.